Naereen/web-sphinx/apk.en.rst

 .. warning:: Might be out-of-date!

-   This list was written in *June and July 2014*, so now it might be a little bit out-of-date...
-   I checked it in *July 2017*, and it was alright.
+   This list was written in *June and July 2014*, so now it might be a little bit out-of-date… I checked it in *July 2017*, and it was alright.
    However, I am not using all these apps anymore (my phone in 2017 has way less memory than the one I used in 2013 !).